grnet/synnefo/snf-astakos-client/docs/index.rst

     user_info = client.authenticate("UQpYas7ElzWGD5yCcEXtjw==")
     print user_info['username']

-Another example where we ask for the uuid of user user1@example.com
+Another example where we ask for the username of a user with UUID:
+``b3de8eb0-3958-477e-als9-789af8dd352c``

 .. code-block:: python